Quercus agrifolia: Distribution and habitat

+Coast Live Oak in summer fog in the Berkeley Hills.

 The coast live oak is typically found within 100 km (62 mi) of the Pacific Ocean, living on coastal hills and plains and preferring soil with good drainage as well as proximity to perennial streams.
 It often lives in communities with other native oaks and sometimes in mixed evergreen forests.
 It generally prefers elevations less than 700 m, but can be found as high as 1500 m in some places.
 The oak typically enjoys the climate of near-coastal environments; it has a higher-than-average tolerance for airborne salinity, allowing coastal fog to make up for the lack of rain during much of the year.